dcos/dcos-docs/1.8/usage/containerizers.md

 ## Provisioning Docker or AppC Containers with the Mesos Containerizer (Experimental)

-To run Docker or AppC containers with the Mesos containerizer, specify the container type `MESOS` and a `docker` or `appc` object.
+To run Docker or AppC containers with the Mesos containerizer, specify the container type `MESOS` and a `docker` or `appc` object in your [Marathon application definition](http://mesosphere.github.io/marathon/docs/application-basics.html).

 The Mesos containerizer provides a `credential`, with a `principal` and an optional `secret` field to authenticate when downloading the Docker or AppC image.